Nahhttan/normative_allocation_problem/README.md

 To put it more intuitively,

-- in the Arrovian framework, everybody is happier and the job is easy if everybody has the same preferences;
+- in the Arrovian framework, everybody is happier and the job is easy if everybody has the same preferences (the unanimously preferred alternative is chosen);
-- in the framework here, everybody is happier and the job is easy if nobody has the same preferences (so that everybody can get the course they prefer).
+- in the framework here, everybody is happier and the job is easy if nobody has the same preferences (so that each student can be assigned the course they prefer).

 ## Preferences representation: the profile of preferences